Welcome to the ICT and Computing Department

 - Mrs E Langley

 Our curriculum is organised in such a way that it provides learners with the best opportunities to be successful in their learning.
 Our principles focus on depth not just breadth by creating a mastery within the curriculum, which stretches learners and accelerates their progress over their 7 year learning journey at our college.
 In this section of the website you will find the subject intent, implementation and impact.

 Alongside this, are our long and medium term plans which enable all stakeholders to have a clear understanding of the content, knowledge and skills taught within this curriculum area.
 The long term plan also outlines the cultural capital experiences and career opportunities learners have within the subject, as well as our tailored approach to supporting learners' metacognitive processes.
 Further to these documents, the discrete sequencing of lessons are in the College's bespoke schemes of work that can be accessed through departments.

 'Only the best will do!'

 What exactly do they learn?

-There are many opportunities for students to develop research skills and independently look at statistical data online or using their own primary research and analysis.
+There are many opportunities for students to develop knowledge and research skills and independently look at statistical data online or using their own primary research and analysis.